jnhuynh/exercises/README.md

 - Any invalid operation will fail the entire operation, the assumption here is that operations are serial and may depend on previous operations.
 - Assumes that IDs are strings, using UUID for IDs to reduce chances of ID collision
+- Assumes that we are creating new playlists with just one song right now.
+It could easily be extended for multiple songs
+- Refactorings are listed as TODOs in source code

 ### Logic & Test Cases that need to be automated